-If you are newbie looking out for suggestions about how to stock your wardrobe for your big ride or if you are an experienced cyclist but are looking for some suggestions about some cool mountain bike shorts, or the best MTB apparel brands in the market, you have both landed at the right place!
+If you are a newbie looking out for suggestions about how to stock your wardrobe for your big ride or if you are an experienced cyclist but are looking for some suggestions about some cool mountain bike shorts, or the best MTB apparel brands in the market, you have both landed at the right place!

 I will talk about all kinds of clothes needed for different times of the year and also about some of the best MTB clothing brands in the world.
 Feel free to use this as your very own mountain bike clothing guide.

 Though there is no law stopping you from wearing breezy shorts and funky shoes, you should probably dress wisely if you want to enjoy yourself at all.

-In this article, we will see all about the mountain bike apparel, the perfect apparel for each season, and the popular, trustworthy MTB clothing brands.
+In this article, we will see all about mountain bike apparel, the perfect apparel for each season, and the popular, trustworthy MTB clothing brands.

-Let’s start off with the most obvious one.
-The mountain-bike shorts!
-Unlike the road ones, they are stretchable and offer easy movement of the legs.
+Let’s start with the most obvious one.
+The mountain bike shorts!
+Unlike the road ones, they are stretchable and offer the easy movement of the legs.

 Otherwise, the baggy fit will also do.
 Downhill riding shorts should be longer and much thicker than the normal ones.
 If you want, you can also buy bike underwear separately.

 Mountain bike shorts padded are good enough for the summer season trips.
 You can find one of the best options by spooned brand currently available right here.

 Mountain biking jerseys are usually close-fitting though a bit looser than other styles.
 You can buy the ones with long sleeves to get additional protection against branches and bushes.

 Fox is well-known for its great quality.
 You can find a super protective MTB jacket by Fox brand right here, but you can take a lighter option like this G-Form Pro-X Compression Shirt (available in both youth and adult sizes).

 Usually, the grips on a mountain bike are padded, so you can forego the padded gloves if you want.
 These Bomber Gloves by Fox are one of your premium options to go.

 If you are planning a long trip, you will appreciate the extra comfort the padding offers.
 I would highly suggest you get full-fingered gloves if you are riding in the wilds to protect yourself from injuries.

 Mountain biking footwear is another important thing you need to consider.
 Make sure the footwear you choose is compatible with the kind of pedal system you have.

 If you are unable to ride the trail or if your bike needs a service, you might have to walk a bit.
 So, make sure that you pick the right shoes.

 However, they are given much more breathability.
-If you are planning to drive in cold, wet condition, you should probably choose a show with waterproof liners.
+If you are planning to drive in cold, wet conditions, you should probably choose a show with waterproof liners.
 Or else you can go for shoe covers.

 Since cross-country riding does not involve a lot of steep trails, a helmet similar to a road helmet is enough.
 Make sure the ventilation offered is good enough.

 Enduro riders navigate through technical, steep, and high-speed descents.
 They need more coverage than the trial riders.

-When you are choosing a helmet, look out for one with a detachable chin bar which you can fix up when going for a steep descent.
+When you are choosing a helmet, look out for one with a detachable chin bar which you can fix-up when going for a steep descent.

 What to wear in the cold

 If you feel comfortable and warm when you set out for your trip, it is better to remove the top layers until you feel a bit cool.
 With all the layers, you are bound to overheat soon.

 If you are planning a short ride, a featherweight shell can be used.
 These are light to carry and can be packed into a tiny package.
-Bike tights are the replacements of your liner shorts for the winter season.
+Bike tights are the replacements for your liner shorts for the winter season.

 Avoid fabrics like cotton while polypropylene, wool, and nylon make for great choices.
 You can choose to get a neck warmer which can be worn as a scarf to keep your neck warm and cozy.

 You can also take a cap along.
-These are easy enough to don or remove as you please during the ride.
+These are easy enough to do or remove as you please during the ride.
 Waterproof socks are a great idea as well.

 There is nothing that makes one cranky as a soggy, damp pair of socks.
 These waterproof socks make use of a liner to prevent the water from seeping in.

 What to wear in the summer

-“X-Project” refers to this dirt shoe which remains inflexible while pedaling but is comfortable while walking.
+“X-Project” refers to this dirt shoe that remains inflexible while pedaling but is comfortable while walking.
 This could be a great addition to your wardrobe if you are planning a ride.

 Usually, such jackets come with closed pockets where you can store important things.
-You will definitely need a pair of mountain bike shorts as well.
+You will need a pair of mountain bike shorts as well.

 More about some of the most well-known brands

-Endura is one of the most popular and the most trusted brands in mountain biking apparel.
+Endura is one of the most popular and most trusted brands in mountain biking apparel.
 It was established in 1992 in Scotland by Jim McFarlane, an avid cyclist himself.

 Bontrager is another brand named after Keith Bontrager.
 The company has merged with Trek since its foundation but the quality remains the same.

-Alpinestars is another apparel company which was born in Italy in 1963.
+Alpinestars is another apparel company that was born in Italy in 1963.
 It was established by Sante Mazzarolo.
 The company is now one of the biggest names in the industry.

 They make the best use of their experience with motorsports to create the perfect mountain biking gear of the highest quality.

-It is a Shimano-owned company and manufacturers some of the best looking apparel that you will ever see!
+It is a Shimano-owned company and manufactures some of the best-looking apparel that you will ever see!
 The greatest part is that you do not have to burn your pockets!